shadichy/Documentation/docs/knowledgebase/userdata-options.md

 ## Using ramdisk as userdata

 This option basically stores your data into RAM, and will not save your data after you reboot/power off the device.
-It does not have any advantages like those above & it's only being used on Live Mode.
+It does not have any advantages like those above & it's only being used on Live Mode or when your root partition is read-only.